CSpyridakis/Tomasulo/README.md

 	* Select "Add copy of source"

-	* Select all .vhd files from ./src and ./test
+	* Select all .vhd files from ./src

-	* Have fun :)
+	* If you want to run our test code import all .vhd files from ./test and open simulation files from ./sim (Simulation screenshots are included on ./doc/sim)

+	* Reports path  : ./doc/Milestone-X.pdf